bcornec/Lab-git/Git/Base.md

 drwxrwxr-x 7 group3 group3 4096 Mar 11 19:07 .git
 ```

-So we've got a success  !
-Of course, we do not really go far, but you see that you now have a place to store Git metadata.
+So now we've created a git repository.
+It doesn't hold much yet, because you haven't created or changed any files.
 We can now start using it to manage some content.
 But before that, we want to configure our Git setup a little.

 ## Managing content in your local repository

 ### Populating the repository

-We will add some content in our local directory, start making modifications, verify how Git react and try to check them in.
+We will add some content in our local directory, start making modifications, see how Git reacts, then try to check those changes in.

 `userX:~$` **`cp -a /etc/ssh localrepo/`**